ginpei/wp-theme-env/README.md

 Did you also set up something like "Site Title"?
 Are you seeing your WordPress working?
 OK let's roll!

 Now create your own theme under the directory `mytheme`.
 When you create files `index.php` and `style.css` there, you will see your theme at "Appearance &gt; Themes".
 Yay!

+## From Next Time

+You can start servers by hitting `docker-compose up`, stop them by holding `Control+C`, updating your theme by editing files under `mytheme`.

+You may want to learn about Docker and the way to create WordPress' theme.